 About the Hualapai

-The Hualapai tribe is a sovereign nation governed by an executive and judicial branch and a tribal council.
+The Hualapai Tribe is a sovereign nation governed by an executive and judicial branch and a tribal council.
 Their capital is located in Peach Springs, Arizona.
 Their territory stretches along the southern side of the Grand Canyon.

-In 2007, the Hualapai opened to the public the Skywalk, a horseshoe-shaped, glass bridge incrusted on the edge of the canyon.
+In 2007, the Hualapai opened to the public the Skywalk, a horseshoe-shaped, glass bridge encrusted on the edge of the canyon.
 This development and other facilities have brought thousands of visitors to the nation’s land.

-How to get to the Grand Canyon West Rim
+How to Get to the Grand Canyon West Rim

-The two major, closest cities are Las Vegas, Nevada (130 miles) and Kingman, Arizona (80 miles).
+The two major, closest cities are Las Vegas, Nevada (130 miles), and Kingman, Arizona (80 miles).
 Another option is to arrive at Phoenix’s airport which is located 260 miles from this rim.

 There are two ways to reach the area: